 The days of the cheap plastic handle for manual paint scrapers are upon us.

 This means that you should consider handles made from metal or wood when buying a good paint chipper tool.

-How easy is it for you to get replacement blades for your paint scraper?
+How easy can you get replacement blades for your paint scraping tool?

-If it appears to be difficult, then you should look for another brand of a paint scraper.
+If it appears difficult, you should look for another brand of a paint scraper.

-Look to see if replacement blades are being sold along with the main tool.
+Look to see if replacement blades are being sold along with the primary tool.

 In addition, can you sharpen the blade of the paint scraper?

-A whetstone should be purchased, and they tend to be cheap.
+A whetstone should be purchased along with paint scrapers, which tend to be cheap.

 In addition, a wire brush is a good compliment to a paint scraper as it can remove paint as well.
 You can switch between them to get the best results.

-Keep in mind that removing paint even with the best manual paint scraper takes time and effort, but it is generally faster and cleaner compared to using most other methods depending on the surface.
+Removing paint even with the best manual paint scraper takes time and effort, but it is generally faster and cleaner than most other methods depending on the surface.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.